clastix/kamaji/docs/content/guides/alternative-datastore.md

 ## Install Kamaji

-Use Helm to install the Kamaji Operator and make sure it uses a datastore with the proper driver `datastore.driver=<MySQL|PostgreSQL>`.
+Use Helm to install the Kamaji Operator and make sure it uses a datastore with the proper driver `datastore.driver=<MySQL|PostgreSQL|NATS>`.

 For example, with a PostreSQL datastore installed: